Sanzō Nosaka: Political career

 After World War II, Nosaka's return to Japan was facilitated by E. Herbert Norman, the Canadian representative to the Supreme Commander of the Allied Powers, who may also have been a Soviet spy.
 Before returning to Japan, Nosaka gained Stalin's endorsement for the leadership of the Japanese Communist Party.
 Nosaka's re-entry to Japan was also aided by the American diplomat John S. Service, who had a history of being friendly to Chinese Communists.
 Before returning to Japan, Nosaka advised Joseph Stalin to retain the position of the Japanese Emperor, but to replace Emperor Hirohito with Crown Prince Akihito if the Communists ever gained control of Japan.

-After the war, Nosaka made a months-long trek from Yenan to Japan, accompanied by members of the Japanese Workers and Peasants School.
+After the war, Nosaka made a months-long trek from Yenan to Japan, accompanied by members of the Japanese Peasants' and Workers' School.
 He traveled through Manchuria, North and South Korea on foot, horseback, ox-cart, truck, plane, ship, and train.
 While staying in Pyongyang he met Kim Il Sung.

 Nosaka arrived back in Japan in January 1946, and received a hero's welcome from the JCP.
+It was reported that Nosaka's arrival at party headquarters in Tokyo was treated like a celebrity event.
+With one newspaper reporting of young girls in both kimonos and Western dress gathered like fans awaiting a star at the stage door.
+In his first public address, Nosaka lambasted "so-called patriots" for destroying the nation and declared that "we Communists are the true patriots and true service brigade of democracy.".
+US Secretary of State Cordell Hull had sent a cable to the American Embassy in Chungking.
+Where he appproved the use of Nosaka Sanzo as a "Tito of Japan".

 He returned to China as a recognized protege of Mao Zedong, and enjoyed the informal recognition as a "roving ambassador" for Japanese communism.
 After his return to Japan, Nosaka worked to organize Japanese communists.
 Nosaka's strategy was to foster what he called a "lovable" image for the JCP, seeking to take advantage of the seemingly pro-labor American-led Occupation to bring about a peaceful socialist revolution in Japan.
 This strategy was highly successful at first, attracting for the party a large following within the student and labor movements and among intellectuals.
 In the general elections of 1946, Nosaka and four other members of the JCP were elected to the Diet, and the party received 4% of the popular vote.
 Thereafter, the JCP made further progress infiltrating Japanese labor associations and socialist parties, and in the general elections of 1949, the JCP gained 10% of the popular vote.